Who We Are

 A community focus on nurturing inclusion, community and harmony within the Villages at Crest Mountain.
 Several different programs are in place to encourage a diverse community lifestyle: a community social network and an extensive community green space.

 Rainwater Harvesting — Together with Brown Consultant engineers, we have designed a localized rain water retention strategy.
-We have done this by using the newly installed storm water system as the storage vessel for use in the community gardens.
-Using weirs and pumps, we store rain water in key locations and pump it to the surface for irrigation.
-The rain water retention strategy lowered the material impact of the project, while reusing the water resource that would typically flow off-site.
+We have done this by using the installed storm water system as the storage vessel for use in the community gardens.
+Using weirs and pumps, we will store rain water in key locations and pump it to the surface for irrigation.
+This rain water retention strategy will reuse the water resource that would typically flow off-site.

-Green Building Techniques — All structures in our community are built with environmentally sensitive, eco-friendly materials and must have the minimum standard of Silver Level Healthy Built Homes certification.
-Our energy expert will conduct home energy rating scores and blower door tests for all homes.
+Green Building Techniques — All structures in our community are built with environmentally sensitive, eco-friendly materials and most have the minimum standard of Silver Level Healthy Built Homes certification.
+An energy expert will conduct home energy rating scores and blower door tests for all homes.

 Renewable Energy — All homes are net metered with Duke Progress energy to maximize solar energy opportunities.
 Tax credits and new technology makes solar and PV panels an attractive option for all residents.

-On-Site Building Materials — The Villages at Crest Mountain use on-site natural materials in the construction and design of the community.
-The recycling and repurposing of materials gives our community that true “green” feel.
+Re-purposing Community Materials — The Villages at Crest Mountain use on-site natural materials in the construction and design of the community.
+The recycling and re-purposing of materials gives our community that true “green” feel.
 Trees removed from homesites become decorative landscaping, garden lattice and fencing.
 Rocks and boulders become community landscaping, firepits, artwork and even our featured waterfall!